 - Take a look at the nutrition facts, and it’s easy to tell why this cooked type of cereal is so great for your health.
 In addition to providing a low amount of calories in each serving, it’s also high in protein, fiber, manganese, magnesium and phosphorus.

-- Adding this powerful grain to your diet could help promote weight loss, stabilize blood sugar levels, block the growth of cancer cells, and improve the health of your heart, gut and bones.
+- Adding this powerful seed to your diet could help promote weight loss, stabilize blood sugar levels, block the growth of cancer cells, and improve the health of your heart, gut and bones.

 - It’s also gluten-free, which makes it a simple substitute for gluten-containing grains like rye, wheat and barley.